Synthesizing multi-log grasp poses in cluttered environments: RESULTS

 As the proposed method assumes access to segmented masks of each target log, it was motivated to investigate how the model would respond to errors in the target mask.
-We therefore evaluated the model using incomplete masks, as seen in Fig.~\ref{fig:case_studies}a-c.
-We found the model to be robust to the introduced errors, and it typically output grasps such as the ones shown in Fig.~\ref{fig:case_studies}a-b, whereas erroneous output, such as the colliding grasp shown in Fig.~\ref{fig:case_studies}c, were rare.
-We also tested how well the model generalizes to larger logs, by evaluating it on logs twice as thick as the training set average.
-Again, the model appeared robust to this perturbation, and output reasonable grasps, see Fig.~\ref{fig:case_studies}e.
-The perturbation did however affect the graspability score, especially for the two-log grasp in Fig.~\ref{fig:case_studies}e.
+More specifically, we investigate the effect of feeding the model incorrectly split-up masks caused by occluding objects.
+We found the model to be robust to the introduced errors, and it typically output grasps such as the ones shown in Fig.~\ref{fig:incomplete_masks}a--e, whereas erroneous output, such as the colliding grasp shown in Fig.~\ref{fig:incomplete_masks}f, were rare.
+In these tests, all logs were given the exact same color, as the color could otherwise indicate which pieces are connected to each other.

+We also tested how well the model generalizes to other shapes and size of the tree logs.
+Fig.~\ref{fig:pert_size_shape}a \& ~\ref{fig:pert_size_shape}b show model output when applied to logs much thicker and shorter than the logs it was trained on ($>$ six standard deviations from the training set means).
+Fig.~\ref{fig:pert_size_shape}c shows the model's top suggestions for all target subsets in a pile of conical logs.
+From these tests we see that the model is able to generalize beyond the cylindrical logs it was trained on.

+We also trained a version of the model that did not use depth as input.
+The performance was only slightly worse for the model that did not have access to the depth information.
+A summary of these results can be found in the Appendix.